-On its evening news program last Saturday (March 30), NHK television in Japan aired a 10-minute segment about my research on Eliza Scidmore.
+NHK television in Japan featured on its evening news program last Saturday (March 30) a 10-minute segment about my research on Eliza Scidmore.
 It included scenes at a popular spot in Tokyo for viewing sakura (cherry blossoms).

-Among the viewers who responded to the program was Akira Yamamoto.
-His chief hobby is photography, and he thought I might like having a photo he took that captured the meaning of sakura in Japan—the spirit of goodwill associated with cherry-blossom viewing.
+Among the viewers who responded was Akira Yamamoto.
+His chief hobby is photography, and he thought I might like having a photo he took that captured the meaning of sakura in Japan — the spirit of goodwill associated with cherry-blossom viewing.

-Today he and his wife, Yoshiko, invited me for coffee and presented me with a gift of the B&W photo, beautifully mounted in a frame.
-I look forward to hanging it in my home office in the States as a wonderful reminder of my trip to Japan.
+He and his wife, Yoshiko, invited me for coffee.
+When I met them today they presented me with a gift of the black-and-white photo, beautifully mounted in a frame.
+I look forward to hanging it in my office back home in Washington as a wonderful reminder of my trip to Japan.

 The Yamamotos live here in Yokohama.
 Akira Yamamoto is retired after working as a head engineer at Nissan.
 Yoshiko, I learned, likes to spend her free time golfing and doing ballroom dancing.